-(A) ACADEMIC SERVICES TO STUDENTS: Provide enrichment, remediation, tutoring, research opportunities and individualized academic support (for all students utilizing State standards and framework to enhance the preparedness for college, after a diagnosis of basic skill deficiencies.
+(A) ACADEMIC SERVICES TO STUDENTS: Provide enrichment, remediation, tutoring, research opportunities and individualized academic support (for all students) utilizing state standards and framework to enhance the preparedness for college, after a diagnosis of basic skill deficiencies.
 There is a strong preference for mathematics, English/language arts or cross-disciplinary work with all enhancement and remediation services.
 Applicants are encouraged to provide services which will improve mathematics and English/language arts skills (including biology or other sciences as the real-life application to improve mathematics and English/language arts skills).
-Activities must be tied to the school's curriculum.
-Applicants implementing this service
+Activities must be tied to the school's curriculum and state standards.
+Applicants implementing this service MUST show need using Local Education Agencies' (LEA) academic test measures and indicate project success by academic pre- and post-testing of participants.